The majority of pharmacy graduates become pharmacists but there are also options within academia, regulatory bodies and the pharmaceutical industry

-Studying pharmacy enables you to develop skills specific to the role of a pharmacist and these include:
+Studying pharmacy enables you to develop skills specific to the role of a pharmacist including:

-You also develop a broad range of transferable skills that are very attractive to employers in other sectors:
+You also develop a broad range of skills that are very attractive to employers in other sectors, these include:

-Generally, only small numbers of pharmacy graduates go on to do further study directly after graduation.
+Generally, only small numbers of pharmacy graduates go on to further study directly after graduation.
 This is because a pre-entry postgraduate qualification is not needed to practise as a pharmacist and is rarely advantageous when applying for jobs within the profession.
-A recent survery by the Higher Education Statistics Agency indicates that one in ten pharmacy graduates take up further study, either full time or part time while working.

-After graduating, many pharmacy graduates work as community or hospital pharmacists.
-In fact, more than 97% of recent graduates working in the UK are pharmacists.
+After graduating, the majority of pharmacy graduates work as community or hospital pharmacists.
+In fact, more than 96% of recent pharmacy graduates working in the UK are pharmacists.

 Some courses offer integrated professional training.
 Graduates from these courses can go straight into a career as a fully qualified pharmacist without the need to do a pre-registration year.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?